Listing View

 Full Arch

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support teeth either side of the gap.
+Dental implants are used when tooth loss has caused gaps to appear between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support neighboring teeth.

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jaw under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jawbone below the gums.

-Yes, it is possible however you should be aware that it takes more or less four months for the gums to fully repair themselves which involves shrinkage and as a result the implants have to be adjusted.
+Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and correspondingly the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned or else it can lead to plaque and infection as well as gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned or else it can lead to plaque and infection and also gum disease.

-It is not any sorer than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic utilised.
+It is not any more painfull than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic utilised.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.